 Persons covered by Finnish social security are generally subject to Finnish social security contribution obligations.
 Employees covered by the social insurance system of another state and seconded to Finland may be exempt from Finnish social security contributions.
 The contributions applicable to employment in Finland are uncapped.
-The currently applicable payment percentages are as follows (2020 figures):
+Lately, the rates have increased almost every year.
+The currently applicable payment percentages are as follows (2022 figures).